Uzbekistan profile

 9th-10th centuries - Persian Samanid dynasty becomes dominant and develops Bukhara as important centre of Islamic culture.
 As it declines, Turkic hordes compete to fill the vacuum.

-13th-14th centuries - Central Asia conquered by Genghis Khan and becomes part of Mongol empire.
+13th-14th centuries - Central Asia conquered by Genghis Khan, and becomes part of Mongol empire.

 14th century - Mongol-Turkic ruler Tamerlane establishes empire with Samarkand as its capital.

-18th-19th centuries Rise of independent emirates and khanates of Bukhara, Kokand and Samarkand.
+18th-19th centuries - Rise of independent Uzbek states of Bukhara, Kokand and Samarkand.

 Russian influence

-1865-76 - Russians take Tashkent and make it capital of Turkestan, incorporating vast areas of Central Asia.
-They also annex emirate of Bukhara and khanates of Samarkand, Khiva and Kokand.
+1865-76 - Russians take Tashkent and make it the capital of its Turkestan Province, incorporating vast areas of Central Asia.
+They also make Bukhara and Khiva protectorates and annex Kokand.

-1918-22 - New Communist rulers close down mosques and persecute Muslim clergy as part of secularization campaign.
+1918-22 - New Communist rulers close down mosques and persecute Muslim clergy as part of secularisation campaign.

-1921-24 - Reorganisation of regional states results in the creation of Uzbekistan and its neighbours.
+1921-24 - Reorganisation of Soviet member-states results in the creation of Uzbekistan and its neighbours.

 Resettlement of minorities